CameronK1990/Survey-Project/README.md

 ## Description

-_This is a project designed to tella user which programing language would suit their needs as they enter the world of programming._
+_This is a project designed to tell a user which programming language would suit their needs as they enter the world of programming._

 ## Setup/Installation Requirements